-• The gate input can have 6 different momentary effects on the sequence, however they only work when the module is in sequencing mode.

-• Each function (apart from the FREEZE function) will only apply to the next chord in the sequence and NOT the current one.
+- The gate input can have 6 different momentary effects on the sequence, however they only work when the module is in sequencing mode. - Each function (apart from the FREEZE function) will only apply to the next chord in the sequence and NOT the current one.
 This is important to keep in mind for performances.

 FUNCTION COLOUR DESCRIPTION RESET red The reset function will bring the sequence back to the 1st chord, and the sequence will then act as if it had just been started.
-RANDOM purple The random function will randomise both colours (C-1) and (C-2) with a colouring that matches the quality of the chord - (C-1) will always be randomised (C-2) has a 50% chance of being randomised, and will never randomise to the colour set in (C-1) This randomisation is dependent on whether the chord is major, minor, dominant, etc. to give a coherent colour to the chord.
-SHIFT green The shift function will shift the chord by one or two octaves - the chord will be shifted up by an octave 75% of the time. the chord will be shifted up by two octaves 25% of the time.
+RANDOM purple The random function will randomise both colours (C-1) and (C-2) with a colouring that matches the quality of the chord - • (C-1) will always be randomised • (C-2) has a 50% chance of being randomised, and will never randomise to the colour set in (C-1) • This randomisation is dependent on whether the chord is major, minor, dominant, etc. to give a coherent colour to the chord.
+The shift function will shift the chord by one or two octaves - SHIFT green the chord will be shifted up by an octave 75% of the time. the chord will be shifted up by two octaves 25% of the time.
 SPREAD yellow The spread function will spread the chord from 0 to 3 times - • a random number between 0 and 3 is generated each time this function is called, and the chord will be spread for that amount.
-FREEZE cian The freeze function will make the sequencer ignore the clock as long as the freeze stays high - This function is the only which is NOT latching, freezing the sequence is done by keeping the gate input high.
-PAGE # blue The page functions will make the sequence jump to the start of the selected page (1 to 4) - the chord number or each pages are [1;9;17;25] the repeats will NOT be reset, the sequence just jumps.
+FREEZE cian The freeze function will make the sequencer ignore the clock as long as the freeze stays high - • This function is the only which is NOT latching, freezing the sequence is done by keeping the gate input high.
+JUMP blue The jump function will make the sequence jump to a random chord selected from a user settable range of 1 up to 32 chords- • The user settable range is explained further on PAGE 14 • the repeats will NOT be reset, the sequence just jumps.